LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

     │   ├── test_esg_invalid_fixture.json
     │   ├── test_search_fixture.json
     │   └── test_search_invalid_fixture.json
-    ├── pytest.ini
     ├── test_app.py
     └── test_rdp_http_controller.py
 ```

-*Note*: The Docker and git-related files are not shown in the project structure above.
+*Note*: The README, Docker, and git-related files are not shown in the project structure above.

 * app.py: The main console application.
+* pytest.ini: The pytest settings configuration file.
 * rdp_controller/rdp_http_controller.py: The main HTTP operations class.
 This is our focus class for unit testing.
 * tests/conftest.py: The root file that provides fixtures for all test cases in the ```tests``` folder.
-* tests/pytest.ini: The pytest settings configuration file.
 * tests/test_rdp_http_controller.py: The main test cases file that tests all rdp_http_controller.py class's methods.
 This is our focus test suite in this project.
 * tests/test_app.py: The test suite class that tests some app.py methods.
 * tests/data: The test suite resource files.

-### <a id="pytest_set_Env"></a>Setting Unit Test Environment
+## <a id="pytest_set_Env"></a>Setting Unit Test Environment

 Let’s start with the class that operates HTTP request-response messages with the RDP services.